|This is an unofficial version.

 No person except a licensed practical nurse shall use the title "licensed practical nurse" or "practical nurse", a variation or abbreviation of those titles, or an equivalent in another language.

-COLLEGE OF LICENSED PRACTICAL NURSES OF MANITOBA
+COLLEGE OF LICENSED PRACTICAL

 The Manitoba Association of Licensed Practical Nurses is continued as a body corporate under the name College of Licensed Practical Nurses of Manitoba.

 The college must carry out its activities and govern its members in a manner that serves and protects the public interest.